 Additional transport powers for the mayor?

-While the above is an extensive list, there are gaps in the mayor’s current set of powers.
-For example, the current mayor has implemented a “fares freeze” but he only has the power to freeze single TfL fares.
-Travelcards and associated price caps – which can be used on non-TfL rail services too – are set in agreement with the train operating companies under regulations set by central government, so they have continued rising in line with inflation.
-Sadiq Khan asked the government to match his fare freeze, but to no avail.
+While the above is an extensive list, there are gaps in the Mayor’s current set of powers.
+For example, the current Mayor has implemented a “fares freeze” but only has the power to freeze single TfL fares.
+Throughout the pandemic, concessions for older and young people have been debated during TfL funding talks.
+But travelcards and associated price caps – which can be used on non-TfL rail services too – are set in agreement with the train operating companies under regulations set by central government, so they have continued rising in line with inflation.

-Another ask that had been falling on deaf ears for a long time is on rail devolution.
-The Overground and TfL Rail both used to be suburban rail services run by National Rail train operators until they were handed over to TfL.
-Since then, the Overground has achieved greater ridership with increased frequencies, higher‐capacity trains and improved station facilities.
-Both Boris Johnson (when he was Mayor of London) and Sadiq Khan called on the government to give responsibility for further rail services in south and southeast London to TfL.
-Centre for London’s own research found that turning south London’s railway network into the overground could potentially deliver the full 100 per cent increase in capacity required by 2050.
-The forthcoming Williams Rail Review – backed by Boris’ government – may be an opportunity for this call to finally receive some attention.
+Another gap in the Mayor’s current powers is responsibility for London rail services, something the current Mayor has hoped would change.
+Before they were handed to TfL, the Overground and TfL Rail both used to be suburban rail services run by National Rail train operators.
+Since then, more people are using the Overground, services are more frequent, higher‐capacity trains have been introduced and station facilities improved.
+As Mayor, both Boris Johnson and Sadiq Khan have called on the government to give responsibility for further rail services in south and southeast London to TfL.
+Centre for London’s own research found that turning south London’s railway network orange could potentially deliver the full 100 per cent increase in capacity required by 2050.

-Successive mayors have also raised concerns about the growing number of Private Hire Vehicles.
-The abundance of easy, low-cost digital services are allowing people to jump in a cab for journeys that they would have previously walked or taken the bus for.
-These additional trips on the roads contribute to both congestion levels and pollution.
-While TfL (and by default, the mayor) issues licences to private hire vehicles and drivers, it cannot refuse a licence if they are fully compliant with the conditions (although it can limit the number of black taxis it licences).
-Both Boris Johnson and Sadiq Khan sought powers to cap the number of licences but the government has refused, as it may result in higher prices and longer waiting times for passengers.
+Successive Mayors have also raised concerns about the use of Private Hire Vehicles (PHVs) in London.
+User friendly, low-cost digital services allow people to use PHVs for journeys that they would have previously walked or taken the bus for.
+These additional trips on the roads contribute to higher levels of congestion.
+While the Mayor issues licences to private hire vehicles and drivers, it cannot refuse a licence if they are compliant with the conditions.
+As a result, over a third of all licenced vehicles are licenced in London.

 Voter winning ideas and post-election priorities